melusc/sudoku-algorithms-matura/readme.md

 - How many matches did N-Fish find? (`totalMatches`)
 - How many matches did N-Fish that lead to candidates being removed? (`usefulMatches`)

+#### [`stats/pointing-arrows-no-element-arrow.json`]

+A list of sudokus solved by Pointing Arrows if elements weren't considered pointing arrows.

+- Size of the sudoku
+- Stringified, unsolved sudoku

 [`combinations/`]: ./combinations/
 [`generated/`]: ./generated/
 [`stats/`]: ./stats/